 1. Data Mapping

 In the software technology systems, a single unit of data travels back in the digital form, and either it maps data formation with Front-End or with Back-End users.
 Therefore, most of the major points about data mapping take place:

 - When a user enters data at the front end side, which is then mapped to correct tables in the database server.

 - If data gets an update from the user end, probably with the same thing, fewer modifications on data need to be updated to the database.

 2. ACID Properties Validation

 These properties stand for Atomicity, Consistency, Isolation, and Durability.
-Acid properties provide stability in database loading and high security of the data.
+ACID properties provide stability in database loading and high security of the data.

 Atomicity: It simply gives that a transaction is either “PASS” or “FAIL” element.
 There is no middle state in between them like an update in the data.
-It also refers to as “All or Nothing” rule.
+It also refers to the “All or Nothing” rule.

 Consistency: If any type of transaction exists at the user end, that must be conceived into a valid and legal state in the database.

-Isolation: When multiple transactions execute at a single unit of time, noteworthy then the state of the database must be far all over the transaction period.
+Isolation: When multiple transactions execute at a single unit of time, then the state of the database must be far all over the transaction period.